openvinotoolkit/openvino/docs/dev/build_riscv64.md

    make linux build-qemu -j$(nproc)
    ```
    > **NOTE**: The `build-qemu` target is optional, as it is used to build the `qemu` simulator.
 However, it is recommended to build the `qemu` simulator, since it is much more convenient to validate the software on your host than on your devices.
 More information can be seen [here](https://github.com/riscv-collab/riscv-gnu-toolchain).
-- For target without RVV using installed linux-packages:
+- For target without optimized primitives using installed Linux packages:
    ```sh
    apt-get update
    apt-get install -y  gcc-riscv64-linux-gnu g++-riscv64-linux-gnu binutils-riscv64-linux-gnu